 Lawrence Heim – Editor

 Lawrence Heim has been practicing in the field of ESG management for more than 35 years.
 He began his career as a legal assistant in the Environmental Practice of Vinson & Elkins working for a partner who is nationally recognized and an adjunct professor of environmental law at the University of Texas Law School.
-He moved into technical environmental consulting at the height of regulatory development, working across a range of disciplines.
+He moved into technical environmental consulting with ENSR Consulting & Engineering at the height of regulatory development, working across a range of disciplines.
 He was one of the firm’s leading environmental compliance and management systems auditors and helped create the company’s first national practice for environmental auditing.
 Among his professional highlights during this time was developing an innovative regulatory strategy that saved a major petroleum refinery $150 million in waste management costs associated with a new waste listing.

 Lawrence became an in-house environmental audit manager with Georgia-Pacific, then a publicly traded Fortune 150 manufacturer.
 At Georgia-Pacific, he designed and implemented a comprehensive redesign of the company’s internal environmental audit and corrective action program which was later approved without modification by EPA and Department of Justice as part of a $120 million Clean Air Act settlement.
 He was also one of the company’s primary experts on waste management regulations.
 It was during this time he was granted a charter Certified Professional Environmental Auditor (CPEA) designation from the Board of Environmental Auditor Certifications during their inaugural year.